akikodesu/CITS5504-DW-Project1/report.md

 5. **Dim_Holiday**

    - Schema:
-     - HolidayID(PK): Unique identifier for each holiday record
+     - holidayid(PK): Unique identifier for each holiday record
-     - Christmas_Period: Flag indicating whether the date falls within the Christmas period (Yes/No)
+     - christmas_period: Flag indicating whether the date falls within the Christmas period (Yes/No)
-     - Easter_Period: Flag indicating whether the date falls within the Easter period (Yes/No)
+     - easter_period: Flag indicating whether the date falls within the Easter period (Yes/No)
      - They are independent Boolean fields and do not sonsitute a concept hierarchy

 6. **Dim_Crash**

    - Schema:
-     - CrashID(PK): Original crash identifier from source csv file
+     - crashid(PK): Original crash identifier from source csv file
-     - Crash_Type: Classification of crash (e.g., Single vs. Multiple )
+     - crash_type: Classification of crash (e.g., Single vs. Multiple )
      - No concept hierarchy because they are classification type

 7. **Dim_Road**

    - Schema:
-     - RoadID(PK): Unique identifier for each road record
+     - roadid(PK): Unique identifier for each road record
-     - Speed_Limit: Posted speed limit (km/h)
+     - speed_limit: Posted speed limit (km/h)
-     - Road_Type: Classfication of road (e.g., Local Road, Arterial Road)
+     - road_type: Classfication of road (e.g., Local Road, Arterial Road)
-     - Both Speed_Limit and Road_Type are flat attributes with no parent-child relationships
+     - Both speed_limit and road_type are flat attributes with no parent-child relationships

 8. **Dim_VehicleInvl**

    - Schema:
-     - VehicleInvlID(PK): Unique identifier for each vehicle involvement record
+     - vehicleinvlid(PK): Unique identifier for each vehicle involvement record
-     - Bus_Invl: Flag indicating bus involvement (Yes/No)
+     - bus_invl: Flag indicating bus involvement (Yes/No)
-     - Heavy_Rigid_Truck_Invl: Flag indicating heavy rigid truck involvement (Yes/No)
+     - heavy_rigid_truck_invl: Flag indicating heavy rigid truck involvement (Yes/No)
-     - Articulated_Truck_Invl: Flag indicating articulated truck involvement (Yes/No)
+     - articulated_truck_invl: Flag indicating articulated truck involvement (Yes/No)
      - They are independent Boolean fields and do not sonsitute a concept hierarchy

 9. **Dim_Victim**
    - Schema:
-     - VictimID(PK): Unique identifier for each victim involvement record
+     - victimid(PK): Unique identifier for each victim involvement record
-     - Road_User: Role of the individual in the vehicle (e.g., Driver, Passenger)
+     - road_user: Role of the individual in the vehicle (e.g., Driver, Passenger)
-     - Gender: Individual's gender (e.g., Male, Female)
+     - gender: Individual's gender (e.g., Male, Female)
-     - Age_Group: Age category of the individual (e.g., 17_to_25)
+     - age_group: Age category of the individual (e.g., 17_to_25)
      - They are independent attributes with no parent-child relationships among them, and therefore do not from a concept hierarchy.

 ---